 School-age children represent a variety of personalities and temperaments, which are reflected in the way children behave.
 Complete the Observing Behaviors activity and share your completed work with your trainer, coach, or administrator.

-Reflecting on your personal experiences with guidance techniques and management is an important part of developing methods of supporting poitive behavior in the learning environment.
-Complete the Guidance: Personal Reflection activity and share your completed work with your administrator, trainer, or coach.
+Reflecting on your personal experiences with guidance techniques and management is an important part of developing methods of supporting positive behavior in the learning environment.
+Complete the Personal Reflection activity and share your completed work with your trainer, coach, or administrator.

 Baumrind, D. (1996).
 The discipline controversy revisited.
 Family Relations, 45(4): 405-414.

 Council on Accreditation.
-Standards for Child and Youth Development (CYD) Programs.
-Retrieved from https://coanet.org/cyd-standards/
+Standards for child and youth development (CYD) programs. https://coanet.org/cyd-standards/